itzDJ/djvim/README.md

 ### Text editing

-- Have background non-transparent by default with a command to toggle transparency
 - View and change tab value (2 or 4 spaces or tab)
 - Add spell check

 ### Code editing

 - Add method to search TODOs
-- Check for way to run code (java, react native, python, etc.) without exiting vim.
-Probably add toggleterm (or another terminal)
 - Check if LSP zero still has an option to download LSP for current file